churchill-lab/sysgen2015/README.md

 ![rstudio](figures/rstudio.jpg) | ![terminal](figures/butterfly.jpg)

 Docker is a lightweight container virtualization platform.
 We created three Docker images for this course: [churchill/doqtl](https://github.com/churchill-lab/sysgen2015/tree/master/docker/doqtl) (RStudio, DOQTL, DESeq2), [churchill/asesuite](https://github.com/churchill-lab/sysgen2015/blob/master/docker/asesuite/Dockerfile) (kallisto, EMASE) and [churchill/webapp](https://github.com/churchill-lab/sysgen2015/blob/master/docker/webapp/Dockerfile) (eQTL/pQTL viewer).
 You can run docker containers on your computer or in the cloud environments like AWS, Digital Ocean, Microsoft Azure or Google Cloud.
-[Dockerfiles](https://github.com/churchill-lab/sysgen2015/blob/master/docker/asesuite/Dockerfile) can serve as a list of instructions how to install the software on your computer.
+[Dockerfiles](https://github.com/churchill-lab/sysgen2015/blob/master/docker/asesuite/Dockerfile) can also serve as a list of instructions how to install the software on your computer.

 ## How to start Digital Ocean droplet?